IBM-Cloud/docs/services/mobilepush/c_android_enable.md

 A common place to put the initialization code is in the onCreate method of the main activity in your Android application.

-Click the **Mobile Options** link in your Bluemix Application Dashboard to get the application route and applicationGUID.
+To get your App route and App GUID, select the Configuration option in the navigation pane for your initialized push services and click **Mobile Options**.
 Use these values for your route and App GUID.
 Modify the code snippet to use your Bluemix app appRoute and appGUID parameters.

 ###Initialize the Core SDK